Colorado Creative Districts

 Corazón de Trinidad

-Affordable living and beautiful landscapes in Trinidad have recently resulted in an influx of artists in residence and full galleries in Corazón de Trinidad (the heart of Trinidad), and the Southern Colorado Repertory Theater’s professional company fills the year with classics and original works.
+Affordable living and beautiful landscapes in Trinidad have recently resulted in an influx of artists in residence and full galleries in Corazón de Trinidad (the heart of Trinidad), and the Main Street LIVE’s professional company fills the year with classics and original works.
 On a stroll through the quaint, brick-lined streets of Old Trinidad, you can also ogle one of the largest collections of Victorian houses west of the Mississippi.

 The southwest Colorado towns of Paonia, Hotchkiss and Crawford have been recognized for their peppering of studios, home workshops, fine artists, writers, musicians and filmmakers, as well as the beautiful land that inspires them.
 Organic farms, orchards, vineyards and mesas have conspired to make the North Fork Valley a pocket of natural and artist-made riches perfect for a few days' exploration just an hour's drive from Black Canyon of the Gunnison National Park.

 Pueblo Creative Corridor

 Pueblo's Creative Corridor is home to a First Friday Artwalk that's been going strong for more than 20 years.
 The area's historic buildings house a collection of boutiques, art galleries, studios and sidewalk cafes anchored by the Sangre de Cristo Arts Center.
 Museums, live music, galleries, public sculpture, fountains, frequent festivals and events, and more bring this historic district to life.